AntarikshVerma/containerapp/README.md

       d. “docker ps” command is used to list out all running containers.

-  5. If you want to stop or remove your containers and remove images, Below are the commands to do that
+  5. If you want to stop or remove your containers and remove images, Below are the commands to do that <br>
-        a.	“docker stop containername” – stop container
+        a.	“docker stop containername” – stop container  <br>
-        b.	“docker rm containername” – remove container
+        b.	“docker rm containername” – remove container <br>
-        c.	“docker rmi imagename” –remove image
+        c.	“docker rmi imagename” –remove image <br>